Back

 Processes that were once manual and scattered are now centralized, faster, and easier to control.

-Overall, the system successfully:
+As a result, the system successfully:

 This project taught me how system complexity and time constraints can shape communication and expectations.

 However, as the project progressed, some misunderstandings arose certain features were thought to be missing even though they had already been discussed and approved.
-This experience reminded me that clear documentation and a complete system visualization from the start are essential for shared understanding.
+This experience reminded me that clear documentation and complete system visualization from the start are essential for shared understanding.

 From this project, I learned that designing complex systems requires:

-Transparent and structured documentation.
+• Transparent and structured documentation.

-Written agreements on finalized features.
+• Written agreements on finalized features.